Paris attacks - an international joint venture in violence

 French media cited local residents as saying he had been influenced by a visiting radical Imam from Belgium in 2010, the same year that the Paris prosecutor said his security file for Islamist radicalisation was created.

-The Paris prosecutor's office has identified another two of the dead attackers as French nationals.
-It did not given their names, but said they were suicide bombers, aged 20 and 31, at the Stade de France stadium and one of the bars.
-A judicial source said one of the two was a brother of Abdeslam.

-Indeed it is in Belgium, the EU state which proportionate to its population has contributed most foreign fighters to the civil war in Syria and which has figured in several Islamist attacks and plots across the continent in the past year, where investigators are making fastest progress.

-Belgian prosecutors said on Sunday seven people had been detained following raids and also confirmed the two French suicide bombers had been living in Belgium.
+Belgian police detained seven people following the raids and prosecutors said on Monday two were still being held.
+They had earlier confirmed two of the French suicide bombers had been living in Belgium.

 THE MIGRANT LINK

-France has not publicly confirmed that the passport-holder is a suspect, but Greek Migration Minister Yannis Mouzalas said French authorities had told Greece they suspected Almohammad, whose passport was found outside the Stade de France near the body of a gunman, was indeed one of the attackers.
+Greek Migration Minister Yannis Mouzalas said on Sunday French authorities had told Greece they suspected Almohammad was indeed one of the attackers.

-Such a connection, if proven, would be particularly sensitive because if a killer did enter Europe among refugees and migrants fleeing war-torn countries, this could change the political debate about accepting refugees.
+The Paris prosecutor confirmed on Monday that one of the suicide bombers at the Stade de France had passed through border controls in Greece, but authorities could not confirm that the passport found was authentic.

-Jihadi sources told Reuters in September they were using the migrant crisis to send some of their fighter to Europe, although Western officials played down that prospect.
+Jihadi sources told Reuters in September they were using the migrant crisis to send some of their fighters to Europe, although Western officials played down that prospect.

 It is also possible Islamic State may have wanted to leave a Syrian passport behind to stoke fears about migrants in Europe.